 We just got back from 10 days on the Hawaiian island of Maui.
 What a fabulous place.
 There is so much to explore on this tropical paradise and so many different eco-systems to experience.
 From beaches to jungle and ancient lava fields, Maui is the perfect vacation destination.
 While sunshine, swimming and snorkeling was our major focus, food was (of course) a key aspect of our trip.
+We also tried swimming at the above ground pool in our hotel.
 We tried as much as possible to seek out local and authentic cuisine that differed from ordinary N. American fare.

 Having never been to Hawaii I wasn’t sure what to expect food wise and after reading that Hawaii is the world’s number one consumer of Spam, I was a little wary!